My Adult ADHD Meltdown

 I haven't been sleeping well lately and finally crashed around 6 am yesterday morning.
 Slept 'till 2pm.
 Woke up just in time to make my visiting daughter from college late for her doctor's appointment.
 (What was I saying about wondering why my daughters put up with me?)
 Fortunately, the doctor's office squeezed her in.
 Trouble was that I forgot my wallet.

-Back home, I rushed to get it and back I rushed with the copay.
-Then I drove my daughter home, dealt with Li’l Miss Moody and her eleven year old sister, Miss Grumpy Pants, got distracted watching a British documentary on the isle of Thira as the probable location of Atlantis, then rushed my oldest daughter to the bus station so she could return to college, but arrived late, which forced her to wait for the next bus.
+I rushed home to get it and back I rushed with the copay.
+Then I drove my daughter home, dealt with Li'l Miss Moody and her eleven year old sister, Miss Grumpy Pants, got distracted watching a British documentary on the isle of Thira as the probable location of Atlantis, then rushed my oldest daughter to the bus station so she could return to college, but arrived late, which forced her to wait for the next bus.
 Came home and organized cleaning and chores and dinner and ARGH!

 When was I going to get my 'me' time?
 When was I going to be allowed to work?
 Right that second, bucko.
 I was out of patience.
 I headed out for a bike ride, but realized the plants hadn't been watered so I grabbed the hose in a hurry, sprayed the plants, then heard, "Daddy, you're watering your book bag."